- Milken Institute School of Public Health at the George Washington University - Online Master of Health Administration (MHA)

 #3 A Sense Of Responsibility

-Healthcare is serious business and it takes a strong and decisive individual to run a healthcare organization.
+The decisions made by healthcare administrators influence the future of a healthcare organization and affect the careers of medical personnel and the lives of the patients they treat.
+Healthcare is serious business and it takes strong and decisive professionals to run a healthcare organization both efficiently and effectively.
+Those who have earned the MHA are armed with the knowledge and skills needed to make the most informed decisions.
 The sense of responsibility that comes with these kinds of positions can help to make this one of the most rewarding career choices you could make.

 YouTube Special Feature

 Meet Liz who is enrolled in the Mount Saint Mary’s University MHA program.
-Current Master of Health Administration student reveals how the accelerated evening format helps her balance a career and family life while pursing her MHA degree.
+As a current MHA student she discusses how the accelerated evening format helps her balance a career and family life while pursuing her mster’s degree.

 #4 The Range Of Disciplines